The GRE requirement has been waived for the Fall 2023 admission cycle.

 Access and Diversity Fee Waiver.
 A challenge for some Historically Underrepresented Minority (URM) applicants is paying the application fee for graduate admissions.
 The Graduate School is leveraging Access & Diversity Funds to assist URM applicants to overcome this potential barrier by providing a limited number of graduate application fee waivers.
 This is for the purpose of ensuring that potential URM graduate applicants are not lost in the process due to an inability to pay the graduate application fee.
 Download the instructions for eligibility, the submission process and the approval process.

-If you intend to request a graduate application fee waiver, please submit your request to the Director of Graduate Studies by November 1, 2022.
+If you intend to request a graduate application fee waiver and are eligible, please submit your request to the Director of Graduate Studies by November 1, 2023.
 This will allow us to submit a request to the graduate school on your behalf and permit you to receive full consideration for admission into our program.
 We are uncertain how long the graduate school will take to review and approve (or decline) such requests and having your request submitted to us by November 1 will allow for additional time for review and processing.
 Please email the Director of Graduate Studies if you have additional questions

 Please note: In the section of the graduate application form labeled “Type of Admission,” you will be asked to identify a major and the degree you seek.
 Enter “Child and Family Studies” as the major and either “MS,” “PhD,” or “MS-PhD” as the degree.